 The graph shows that some people managed to vote multiple times, either by clearing their cookies or by switching to incognito.
 These attempts only represented a tiny fraction of the votes.

 I know this, because after I started seeing people actually trying to vote twice, I wanted to prevent more knowledgeable attempts.
 In addition to the token, I also started storing a fingerprint and the voter’s IP server-side, along with their request.
-I now know that this is very wrong, but at the time I sadly wasn’t aware (The data is long deleted, was only ever used in order to provide these simple stats and never shared with anyone).
+I now know that this is very wrong, but at the time I sadly wasn’t aware (The data is long deleted, was only ever used in order to provide these simple stats and was never shared with anyone).

 On one of the final days that the site was live (the 11th of May), you can see an explosion in votes, but the unique count tells a different story.
 About two thirds of the votes were cast from the same device.
 More incriminating is the absence of a user token for each of the votes, something which couldn’t have happened, had the public front-end been correctly used.